fkirkholt/urd-backend/README.md

 the information is connected, and create access databases from the original database.

-Urðr can analyze the original database and find which tables, columns and relations have been used the most, and create an ER diagram of these relations.
+URÐR can analyze the original database and find which tables, columns and relations have been used the most, and create an ER diagram of these relations.